Carlson-Griffiths' theory via Brownian motion: Abstract

 \section{Abstract}

 Early in 1970s, Carlson-Griffiths made a significant progress in the study of Nevanlinna theory, who devised equi-distribution theory for holomorphic mappings from $\mathbb C^m$ into a projective algebraic manifold intersecting divisors.
-In this paper, we develop such theory by extending source manifolds to complete K\"ahler manifolds via Brownian motion.
+In this paper, we develop Carlson-Griffiths' theory by generalizing the source manifold $\mathbb C^m$ to complete K\"ahler manifolds.

 \baselineskip

 \arraycolsep{2pt}